crateio/distutils2/docs/source/projects-index.dist.rst

 Informations coming from indexes are represented by the classes present in the `dist` module.

-.. note:: Keep in mind that each project (eg. FooBar) can have several
-          releases (eg. 1.1, 1.2, 1.3), and each of these releases can be provided in multiple distributions (eg. a source distribution, a binary one, etc).

 APIs
 ====

+Keep in mind that each project (eg. FooBar) can have several releases (eg. 1.1, 1.2, 1.3), and each of these releases can be provided in multiple distributions (eg. a source distribution, a binary one, etc).

 ReleaseInfo
 ------------